CLI and Python API

 [{'a': 100}, {'a': 101}, {'a': 102}, {'a': 205}, {'a': 206}, {'a': 1100}]

-For more information about the specification of the Python API and CLI features, see Running a clique and Executing queries.
+For more detailed specification of the Python API and CLI features, see Executing queries.